lbdl/Xcode_File_Templates/README.md

     ~/Library/Developer/Xcode/Templates/

-So create that directory it does not exist.
-Clone the repository and move the contents into your local Templates directory,` ~/Library/Developer/Xcode/Templates/` create this if it does not exist.
+Clone the repository and move the contents into your local Templates directory,` ~/Library/Developer/Xcode/Templates/` create this directory if it does not exist.

 You should now have the following structure.